jubako/jubako/arx_format.md

 The 2th and 3th bit of indexType are used to :

 - 00 : The entryIndexArray is the same that the base index, so no entryIndexArray is provided at the end of the header.
 FullSize is indexArrayOffset.
-The header has to be copied from the kym patch (to allow metadata update) and the array from the base kym.
+The header has to be copied from the arx patch (to allow metadata update) and the array from the base arx.

 - 01 : The entryIndexArray of the patch has to be merged with the base.
 This is only valid if the index is a sorted index. indexLength is the length of entry in the patch (not the final).
 Other field of the patch header as to be copied (to allow metadata update)